inet-framework/inet/doc/src/developers-guide/ch-ethernet.rst

       the interface packets.

-   Using a control structure is more efficient than the interface packet approach, because the control structure can be created once inside the higher layer and be reused for every packet.
+   Using a control structure is more efficient than the interface packet approach because the control structure can be created once inside the higher layer and be reused for every packet.

-   It may also appear to be more intuitive in Tkenv because one can observe data packets travelling between the higher layer and Ethernet modules – as opposed to "interface" packets.
+   It may also appear to be more intuitive in Tkenv because one can observe data packets traveling between the higher layer and Ethernet modules – as opposed to "interface" packets.

    EtherLLC: SAP Registration